-There is a famous photograph of Chopin, taken in Paris at the home of Chopin’s publisher Maurice Schlesinger by the photographer Louis-Auguste Bisson in 1849, just a few months before Chopin's death.
+There is a famous daguerreotype of Chopin, likely taken in Paris at the studio of L.A.
+Bisson around 1847.
 In it Chopin’s deteriorating health and the signs of lack of sleep are clearly evident, though the often quoted description of his face being swollen as a result of his disease (TB) is actually a mistaken observation.
 What people are seeing (and mistaking for a swollen face in poor reproductions of the photograph) is the angular shape of his jaw line, which matches perfectly his death mask (a life size copy of which I have in my possession).
-Chopin did complain of a swollen face at times during his final illness and someone (Arthur Hedley) made the connection with Chopin's description and what he interpreted as swollen features in the 1849 photograph and the description seems to have stuck.
+Chopin did complain of a swollen face at times during his final illness and the Chopin biographer Arthur Hedley made the connection with Chopin's description and what he interpreted as swollen features in the Chopin photograph and the description seems to have stuck.
 The most striking feature of this famous picture is of course Chopin’s expression in his eyes.
 To some observers his expression might simply convey the anguish of someone suffering in extreme ill-health.
 I see it differently, and it might explain why I find this picture so inspiring.
 What I feel we are really seeing is Chopin without any front.
 He was too ill to hide his feelings in any way (even though Chopin was well known for being a very private person) and what we are indeed seeing is the composer of the Polonaise-Fantaisie, the Barcarolle, the B minor Sonata, etc..
 Chopin’s gaze is penetrating, deeply intelligent, scientific as much as artistic (even Liszt noticed this aspect) and filled with an amazing combination of extreme wisdom and extreme distance.
 Without doubt it’s one of the most extraordinary pictures ever taken.

-Frédéric Chopin (1810 - 1849): one of only two photographs of the composer, this one taken by L.A.
-Bisson at the Paris home of Chopin's publisher Schlesinger in 1849.
-Also in the photograph is a score of Chopin's music, carefully placed in view on a piano positioned next to the composer
+Frédéric Chopin (1810 - 1849): one of only two photographic images of the composer, this one taken at the studio of L.A.
+Bisson at 65 rue Saint-Germain l'Auxerrois no later than the end of 1847.
+Also in the image is what appears to be a score of Chopin's music, carefully placed in view on a piece of furniture positioned next to the composer

 Now to the second photograph of Chopin.
 I first became aware of this picture in 1990 when I saw it reproduced in John O'Shea’s excellent 'Music and Medicine: Medical Profiles of Great Composers' (London, Dent, 1990).
-According to Dr O'Shea his source was the Fryderyk Chopin Society in Warsaw.
-Back in 1990, having thought I’d seen every known reproduction of the composer’s likeness I was staggered when I saw this picture.
-Sadly the photograph is extremely deteriorated (I believe the original was destroyed in WWII) and the photographer is unknown.
+The image was rediscovered, along with the later daguerreotype, in 1936 at the offices of Breitkopf & Härtel in Leipzig in 1936 and photographed by Czeslaw Olszewki (the originals were lost during WWII) and first displayed at an exhibition at the Bibliothèque Polonaise in Paris in 1937.
+When I first saw this second image of Chopin, having thought I’d seen every known reproduction of the composer’s likeness, I was staggered.
+Sadly the photograph is extremely deteriorated and the photographer is unknown.
 Although it’s very hard at first to see anything in the photograph, if you keep looking you begin to see more detail.
-It was my belief that the picture had been printed the wrong way round in John O'Shea's book (I had no proof, only that Chopin’s hair parting, assuming it is Chopin, was on the opposite side of his head compared with the famous 1849 photograph of Chopin).
+It was my belief that the picture had been printed the wrong way round in John O'Shea's book (I had no proof, only that Chopin’s hair parting, assuming it is Chopin, was on the opposite side of his head compared with the more famous daguerreotype of Chopin).
 But close scrutiny of this 2nd photograph did indeed show that this person had the exact physical likeness of Chopin from the other photograph, from the death mask, and even from one or two of the portraits done of the composer.
-Although it’s hard to make out the expression in the face because of the picture’s deterioration, what does come across is the extreme tension of the subject, like a coiled up spring, something that makes sense if you think that at the time this photograph was taken (1846 or 1847 according to who you believe) Chopin was still composing, possibly still working on some of his greatest music.
+Although it’s hard to make out the expression in the face because of the picture’s deterioration, what does come across is the extreme tension of the subject, like a coiled up spring, something that makes sense if you think that at the time this photograph was taken (possibly 1845 or earlier) Chopin was still composing, working on some of his greatest music.
 Chopin always found composing a huge struggle; initially when he was ensconced at Nohant for the summer, George Sand’s country retreat near Châteauroux south west of Paris where Chopin did most of his writing, George Sand was able to entice him away from the piano when he was stuck and unable to proceed.
 After an outing in the countryside he usually came back with his equilibrium restored and was able to resume his composing with renewed enthusiasm.
 But as the years went by even George Sand was worried about interrupting Chopin in his room, as his hypercritical nature laboriously reexamined every bar of his music with an increased passion and commitment as his music became more and more intense.
 To quote George Sand:

 1st August, 1841: George Sand to P. Gaubert